 - Amazon shows relevant products to you based on the items you’ve checked out in the past.
 It also studies the correlation between goods and shows you “You might also like” or “People have also purchased this…”

 - Google also tailors the search results to your previous behavior (if you’re logged in) or basic information about you that it can get (if, for example, you’re using Incognito mode in Google Chrome.)

-- Netflix uses behavioral data to offer you the videos that you might like to watch based on your previous choices.
+- Netflix uses behavioral data to offer you videos that you might like to watch based on your previous choices.

 Before you launch your product, you usually have an understanding of who your target audience should be.
 Once the product or service is launched, it’s important to continue learning about your audience to make sure they continue to like what you’re offering.

 How can that be done?
 User modeling comes to help here as well.
-By learning how your current clients use the product or service, you can add more details to your initial target audience assumptions and tweak the features (or add new) that would make your offer stand apart from the competition.
+By learning how your current clients use the product or service, you can add more details to your initial target audience assumptions and tweak the features (or add new ones) that would make your offer stand apart from the competition.